epfl-ada/ada-2024-project-metal2024/README.md

 ### Project structure:

+├── README.md
+├── data (folder)
+├── results.ipynb
+├── src
+│   ├── causal_inference (folder)
+│   ├── named_entities (folder)
+│   ├── ngrams (folder)
+│   ├── datapreprocessing.ipynb
+│   ├── utils.py
+│   ├── utilsGenres.py
+│   ├── utilsRatings.py
+│   └── utilsWordcloud.py
+├── tests
+│   ├── All_Genres_Top_Periods.csv
+│   ├── named_entities_tests.ipynb
+│   ├── ngram_test.csv
+│   ├── ngrams_tf_idf_tests.ipynb
+│   ├── ngrams_viz.ipynb
+│   ├── plot-LLM.ipynb
+│   └── test.json

 Where to find the work done:
 - `results.ipynb` contains the plots and ideas we had when analyzing our dataset.
 It follows the same order as the website and explains the website's ideas and how we got there in greater detail.
+- `./data/` contains the originial dataset, and the datasets resulting from the preprocessing steps
 - `src/datapreprocessing.ipynb` contains the preprocessing steps done for the data to be used directly in `results.ipynb`
-- `./data/` contains the originial dataset, and the datasets resulting from the preprocessing steps
 - `./tests/` contains multiple different tests done on plots processing including ngrams and named entities.
-- `./src/` contains most of the code. `utils.py` and it's derivates `utilsGenres.py`, `utilsRatings.py` contain the code used for their respective parts.
+- `./src/` contains most of the code. `utils.py` and it's derivates `utilsGenres.py`, `utilsRatings.py` and `utilsWordcloud.py ` contain the code used for their respective parts.
-Folders `causal_inference`, `named_entities` and `ngrams` contain the code needed for these parts.
-As they produce some files in their respective `results` folder, it was preferable to create subfolders.
+Src subfolders `causal_inference`, `named_entities` and `ngrams` contain the code and results needed for these parts as they produce some files in their respective `results` folder.